 When using essential oils, it is best to use a carrier oil, and while there are so many options to choose from, we’ll narrow it down by letting you know of a few that offer superior results.

 A nutrient powerhouse in its own right – jojoba has vitamin E, which encourages the production of collagen beneath the skin’s surface, Not only that, the oil is similar in texture to the skin’s natural sebum, so it is absorbed easily and it won’t clog pores.
+It’s a key ingredient in our roll-on blends.

 Pomegranate seed oil is full of antioxidants that protect skin from free radical damage, making it another excellent option for a carrier oil.
 It even provides mild sunscreen action.